Infrastructure Cook Islands

 Compaction is a key theme for landfills throughout the Pacific as it becomes increasingly difficult to acquire new land for a landfill.
 A growing economy sector can strain landfill capacity so, with this in mind, PacificTA advisors worked with their ICI counterparts to complete an assessment of landfill capacity on Rarotonga and Aitutaki.

-Their assessment concluded that Aituaki landfill was adequate but Rarotonga’s required careful management to extend the life of the landfill as long as possible.
+Their assessment concluded that Aituaki’s landfill was adequate but Rarotonga’s required careful management to extend its life for as long as possible.
 The assessment found that Rarotonga could achieve this through improving compaction rates and some small changes to operating procedures such as removing tyres from the landfill.